Skip to content

 The Bottom Line

 If your truck can’t keep up, neither can your customers.
-The Ford F-550 flatbed is the backbone of delivery for Canadian building centers — strong, reliable, and built for long-term ROI.
+The Ford F-550 flatbed is the backbone of delivery for Canadian building centres — strong, reliable, and built for long-term ROI.
 If you’re planning to spec a new truck or upgrade your fleet, let’s talk.
 I’ll walk you through body options, lift setups, and financing structures that make sense for your business and your routes.

 F550 Diversified Supply-1